Last updated on July 5th, 2019 at 10:47 pm by Sohail

 No 32-bit support for most Ubuntu flavors

-If you've an old 32-bit processor computer, then most of the Ubuntu flavors won't be available for them.
-Ubuntu GNOME had already dropped support for 32-bit versions, but other flavors have also announced that they'd drop 32-bit support.
+If you have an old 32-bit processor computer, then most of the Ubuntu flavors won’t be available for them.
+Ubuntu GNOME had already dropped support for 32-bit versions, but other flavors have also announced that they’d drop 32-bit support.

 Should you upgrade to Ubuntu 18.10?